-The rules regarding municipal waste management are today provided by the Environmental Code and are based on the following key principles:
+The rules regarding municipal waste management are provided by the Environmental Code (Legislative Decree 152/2006) and are based on the following key principles:

-- wastes are classified according to their origin (as municipal/urban waste and its assimilated or special waste) and their dangerousness (hazardous waste and non-hazardous waste); recently, Legislative Decree 116/20 (implementing Directive 2018/851 / EU and Directive 2018/852 / EU) has introduced, among other things, changes to the regulation of urban waste and its assimilated; in particular, the qualification of "urban" that is no longer attributed by virtue of an assimilation governed by the Municipalities, but deriving from characteristics of the waste, and more precisely from their nature and composition and from the activity of origin; moreover, it has been established that non-domestic users can deliver their urban waste outside the public service after demonstrating that it has been sent for recovery by means of a certificate issued by the person carrying out the waste recovery activity; - each region shall be divided into ATOs and a Waste District Authority will be established for each ATO (Autorità di Ambito Territoriale Ottimale), which, as for water services, has now been repealed, pursuant to Law No. 191 of 26 March 2009 (Article 2, paragraph 186 bis), by a Local Waste Authority, to be identified by means of regional Law.
-Such Authority is responsible for organising, awarding and supervising integrated urban waste management services (collection, transport, recycling and disposal of municipal waste);

-- the Local Waste Authority shall draft a district plan, in accordance with the criteria set out by the relevant regional government; - the municipalities' responsibilities relating to integrated waste management will be transferred to the Local Waste Authorities (nevertheless, pursuant to Articles 198 and 204 of the Environmental Code, pending the establishment of the ATO and the awarding of the new tenders by the Local Waste Authorities, municipalities will retain the power to manage urban waste management service); - a phasing-out of landfills as a disposal system for waste materials; - the order of priority of the procedures through which waste can be managed will be the following: (i) preparation for reuse; (ii) recycling; (iii) recovery, including energy generation; and (iv) disposal; and - simplifying administrative procedures by means the introduction of a single authorisation for the construction and operation of waste storage, treatment, landfill and incineration plants as well as general waste management.
+- wastes are classified according to their origin (as municipal/urban waste and its assimilated or special waste) and their dangerousness (hazardous waste and non-hazardous waste); recently, Legislative Decree 116/20 (implementing Directive 2018/851 / EU and Directive 2018/852 / EU) has introduced, among other things, changes to the regulation of urban waste and its assimilated; in particular, the qualification of "urban" that is no longer attributed by virtue of an assimilation governed by the Municipalities, but deriving from characteristics of the waste, and more precisely from their nature and composition and from the activity of origin; moreover, it has been established that non-domestic users can deliver their urban waste outside the public service after demonstrating that it has been sent for recovery by means of a certificate issued by the person carrying out the waste recovery activity; - each region has to be divided into ATOs and a Local Waste Authority will be established for each ATO (Autorità di Ambito Territoriale Ottimale).
+Such Authority is responsible for organising, awarding and supervising integrated urban waste management services (collection, transport, recycling and disposal of municipal waste); - the Local Waste Authority shall draft a district plan, in accordance with the criteria set out by the relevant regional government; - the municipalities' responsibilities relating to integrated waste management will be transferred to the Local Waste Authorities (nevertheless, pursuant to Articles 198 and 204 of the Environmental Code, pending the establishment of the ATO and the awarding of the new tenders by the Local Waste Authorities, municipalities will retain the power to manage urban waste management service); - the order of priority of the procedures through which waste can be managed are the following: (i) preparation for reuse; (ii) recycling; (iii) recovery, including energy generation; and (iv) disposal; and - simplifying administrative procedures by means the introduction of a single authorisation for the construction and operation of waste storage, treatment, landfill and incineration plants as well as general waste management.